26.7 Hideshow minor mode

 should unhide a hidden block when matching text occurs within the

 block.
-Its value should be either code
+Its value should be either code (unhide only code

-(unhide only comments), t
+blocks), comment (unhide only comments), t (unhide both

-code blocks and comments), or nil
+code blocks and comments), or nil (unhide neither code blocks

 nor comments).
-The default value is code
+The default value is code.